jarofghosts/uncanny/README.md

 Further configuration options include:
 * `syncOnInit` to compile and copy all files from the source directory into the target on startup.
 Default is `false`.
 * `watchDotFile` to watch and compile dotfiles.
-* `ignore` which accepts an array of filenames to ignore.
-They will not be moved to the target directory at all.
 * `customDirs` an array of additional directories to watch and sync.
 Currently, files synced via the customDirs config option are not mutated in any way.

 Built on top of [freud](https://github.com/jarofghosts/freud).